crane-strategy/BEPI/README.md

 # star-kiss

-The STAARCQIS ("Star-Kiss") Model is a set of guiding principles to modernize local, state, and federal election policies and systems.
+The STAARCQIS ("Star-Kiss") Model is a set of bipartisan guiding principles to modernize local, state, and federal election policies and systems.

 **Secure**: Ballots cannot be leaked, thrown out, falsified, or cast multiple times;